Gauhati Medical College and Hospital: History

 Accordingly, the vacant Ayurvedic College buildings at Jalukbari were taken over and arrangements were started by August 1960.
 On 20 September 1960, the functioning of the Gauhati Medical College was formally inaugurated.
 The first batch of the 100 students were interviewed and selected in the AMC, Dibrugarh in the last week of September 1960.
 Preclinical classes were started from 10 October 1960.

 There was no provision for staff and students at Jalukbari.
 At Chandmari, about 15 km. away from Jalukbari, 73 tenements of the Industrial Housing Colony, some vacated houses of the Civil Surgeon's office, and also some vacated houses of the Engineering Institute were acquired where accommodations were provided to the staff and students who did not have their accommodations elsewhere at Guwahati.
 Students and staff were transported in government buses from Chandmari to Jalukbari and back.
 Lady students were accommodated in Ayurvedic College hostel building when available.
 Subsequently, two temporary barracks were also built in the Physical Education Training building at Jalukbari where second year students were accommodated while the first year students had to come as before.

 The Gauhati Medical College (GMC) took its start under the stewardship of Professor I. Jahan from October 1960 to June 1961.
 Professor S.N.
 Sarma was transferred from AMC, Dibrugarh and he took over the charge of the Office of the Principal, Gauhati Medical College on 3 June 1961.
 Professor S.N.
 Sarma was the founder Principal of the Gauhati Medical College and he took great interest in the construction of the permanent college and hospital complexes.
 Paraclinical and clinical departments were started in the Civil Hospital Campus at Panbazar, Ulubari Maternity Home, Emigration Hospital (later on Infectious Diseases Hospital) and T.B.
 Hospital at Birubari, Guwahati as and when they became available.
 The members of the teaching staff were brought from Assam Medical College, Dibrugarh.

 Due to non availability of a qualified person for professorship in SPM, the Medical Council of India permitted Dr. E. Lyngdoh, Professor of Medicine to be in-charge of the SPM department as its head.
 Later on Dr. A.C.
 Patowary took over as its head.
 Dr.G.C.
 Medhi took over as the Head of the Department of Forensic Medicine from the Civil Surgeon, Guwahati.
 Prof. I. Jahan was appointed as the Vice-Principal and Deputy Superintendent of the Gauhati Medical College and Hospital.
-Mr. Sarbananda Das was appointed as the Head Assistant of the college and Mr. Basanta Goswami became the Head Assistwnt of the hospital.
+Mr. Sarbananda Das was appointed as the Head Assistant of the college and Mr. Basanta Goswami became the Head Assistant of the hospital.
 When Mr. Sarbananda Das was left as secretary of the Silchar Medical College Mr. R. Nobis joined as secretary in GMC.